Creating an Active Learning project

 |Object Security||Tab Visibility||Other Settings|

-- If Browser permissions are set only to Advanced & Saved Searches, reviewers can't access the view for the review queues.
+- If the Browsers permission is set only to Advanced & Saved Searches, reviewers can't access the view for the review queues.

 - The review group must have access to all documents in the Active Learning project.
 If documents are not accessible (for example, documents stored in a secured folder) they are not served to reviewers in the queue.